Simran-Ramani/Stores-data-/README.md

 Run the SQL script (data_cleaning.sql) to prepare the data.

-Open the Power BI file (OnlineRetailDashboard.pbix).
+Open the Power BI file (https://github.com/Simran-Ramani/Stores-data-/blob/main/Stores%20data%20of%20a%20supermarket%20company.pbix)

 Refresh the data source connection to your SQL Server database.